sh3lk/mx/website/docs.md

 applications interact with their data (e.g., offline DB updates).
 For those reasons, we left the choice of data storage up to the application.

-### Doesn't the lack of data storage integration limit the portability of Service Weaver applications?
+### Doesn't the lack of data storage integration limit the portability of MX applications?

 Yes, to a degree.
 If you use a globally reachable data storage system, then you can truly run your application anywhere, removing any portability concerns.